 What is credit card preapproval and how does it work?

-If you’re wondering how to get preapproved or prequalified for an American Express credit card, you should know the process works the same across all card issuers.
+If you’re wondering how to get preapproved or prequalified for an American Express credit card, you should know that at the core of this process is a screening procedure.
 Credit card preapproval takes place when a card issuer sets minimum criteria for their credit cards and actively informs consumers that they have met their standards.

-Keep in mind that credit card preapproval does not guarantee you’ll get a rewards credit card; it only confirms you may be an excellent candidate if you meet all the requirements card issuers set for approval.
+Keep in mind that neither credit card preapproval nor prequalification guarantees you’ll get a rewards credit card; it only confirms you may be an excellent candidate if you meet all the requirements card issuers set for approval.

 To find out for certain if you can be approved for a credit card, you’ll have to formally apply.